-- 3.5.12 Commercial and Trade School Private educational facility for profit including training centers, business schools, centers for dancing, martial arts and music or other similar educational facilities for profit. - 3.5.13 Amusement Facility Indoor facilities including theater, cinema, bowling alley, skating rink, and arcade. - 3.5.14 Auto Service Station and Car Wash Open air sale of motor vehicle fuel, related products and services provided that all maintenance and services, other than minor service and repair, shall be conducted entirely within a building; and a car wash. - 3.5.15 Auto Rental/Repair and Body Shop Auto rental and livery establishment for automobiles or similar light motor vehicles having a maximum 6,000 gross vehicle weight or 135 inch wheel base; Establishment where the principal service is the repair of automobiles and painting of automobiles or similar light motor vehicles having a maximum 6,000 gross vehicle weight or 135 inch wheel base. - 3.5.16 Vehicle Dealership Salesroom and related dealership facilities for new automobiles, truck, boats, motorcycles, farm implements, light industrial equipment and similar light vehicles having a maximum 6,000 pound gross vehicle weight or 135 inch wheel base and, if located on the same site as the dealership, open air display(s) for new and used vehicles is permitted if located on the same site as the salesroom and related facilities. - 3.5.17 Parking Facility Commercial parking lot or parking garage. - 3.5.18 Adult Uses The uses defined in Section 6.7 of these Bylaws. - 3.5.19 Pet Care Facility A facility for the care of domestic pets, including, but not limited to, boarding, grooming, retail sales, veterinary services, pet day care and pet training classes.
-Uses under this section shall be allowed only after Site Plan Approval from the Town of Wilmington Planning Board, and shall also require a Special Permit from Planning Board under Section 3.8.14 of the Zoning By-Laws of the Town of Wilmington. - 3.5.20 Registered Marijuana Dispensary The uses defined in section 6.10.1.1 of the Bylaws.
+- 3.5.12 Commercial and Trade School Private educational facility for profit including training centers, business schools, centers for dancing, martial arts and music or other similar educational facilities for profit. - 3.5.13 Amusement Facility Indoor facilities including theater, cinema, bowling alley, skating rink, and arcade. - 3.5.14 Auto Service Station and Car Wash Open air sale of motor vehicle fuel, related products and services provided that all maintenance and services, other than minor service and repair, shall be conducted entirely within a building; and a car wash. - 3.5.15 Auto Rental/Repair and Body Shop Auto rental and livery establishment for automobiles or similar light motor vehicles having a maximum 6,000 gross vehicle weight or 135 inch wheel base; Establishment where the principal service is the repair of automobiles and painting of automobiles or similar light motor vehicles having a maximum 6,000 gross vehicle weight or 135 inch wheel base. - 3.5.16 Vehicle Dealership Salesroom and related dealership facilities for new automobiles, truck, boats, motorcycles, farm implements, light industrial equipment and similar light vehicles having a maximum 6,000 pound gross vehicle weight or 135 inch wheel base and, if located on the same site as the dealership, open air display(s) for new and used vehicles is permitted if located on the same site as the salesroom and related facilities. - 3.5.17 Parking Facility Commercial parking lot or parking garage. - 3.5.18 Adult Uses The uses defined in Section 6.7 of these Bylaws. - 3.5.19 Pet Care Facility A facility for the care of domestic pets (a) which provides either boarding or day care services, or (b) which provides three or more of the following services: grooming services, retail sales related to pet products, veterinary care services, pet training classes, and any other use related to domestic pet care not specifically set forth in this Section which, in the opinion of the Planning Board, constitutes domestic pet care services and complies with the intent and purpose of this By-law and Section 3.8.14. - 3.5.20 Registered Marijuana Dispensary The uses defined in section 6.10.1.1 of the Bylaws. - 3.5.21 Brew Pub - Restaurants, licensed under the relevant state and federal statutes, to produce and sell beer and/or ale at the location and whose primary business is the sale and preparation of food to be consumed on the premises.
+Malt beverages including beers, ales and hard ciders produced on the premises may be sold to consumers for take-away or to other establishments but such sales shall not exceed 25 percent of the brew pub's production capacity.